+Note: See Attachment 2 for details regarding the relationship between flow and splittail abundance.

 Stressor #2.
 Predation by Non-native Species

-Major introduced fish predators such as striped bass and largemouth bass have been in the Delta for over a century (Dill and Cordone 1997), and splittail have persisted; however, reduced turbidity in the delta combined with increased largemouth bass habitat provided by Egeria densa has enhanced both the bass numbers and their ability to sight feed (Kratville 2008).
+Major introduced fish predators such as striped bass and largemouth bass have been in the Delta for over a century (Dill and Cordone 1997), during which time splittail have persisted; however, reduced turbidity in the delta combined with increased largemouth bass habitat provided by Egeria densa have enhanced both the bass numbers and their ability to sight feed (Kratville 2008).
+(Note this is a low impact stressor.
+Predation likely does not contribute population declines)

 BDCP Objective #2